At the conclusion of this chapter, the reader will be able to:

 The spinal motion segment is considered to be the functional unit of the spine and is defined as the inferior aspect of the superior vertebra, the superior aspect of the inferior vertebra, and all of the structures in between (Fig. 28–2).
 Due to the interdependent nature of the spinal motion segment, impairment of any structure within the motion segment will eventually impact, to a greater or lesser degree, the other structures within the motion segment.

 Within the spinal motion segment, the articular facet joint, sometimes referred to as the interzygapophyseal or zygapophyseal joint, plays a major role in dictating the direction and quantity of motion that occurs among adjacent vertebrae.
 As dictated by the sagittal plane orientation of the lumbar facet joints, the greatest extent of motion is in the sagittal plane (forward/backward bending), with less motion in the frontal plane (side bending), and the least amount of motion in the transverse plane (rotation).

-The facet joints are synovial, planar joints with a joint ...
+The facet joints are synovial, ...